holmes-inputcheck/holmes-spartan/README.md

 ## On the AMI

-1. Follow the instructions [here](https://github.com/holmes-inputcheck/holmes) to start a cluster 2a.
+1. Follow the instructions [here](https://github.com/holmes-inputcheck/holmes) to start a cluster

+2a.

 Either run:
 ```
 python3 start_spartan_bench.py
 ```
 This will require your local machine to remain connected to Terminal for around 3 hours to finish all the benchmarking

+2b.
 Or you can ssh into the AMI instance, and then run a screen.
-Then, you can essentially run the tests on the cluster without being actively connected to the AMI over SSH.
+Then, you can run the tests on the cluster without being actively connected over SSH.
 ```
 ssh -i /path/to/holmes.pem ubuntu@ami.public.ip
 screen